fadden/CiderPress2/ndocs/top/SourceNotes.md

     GlobalAppVersion.
 It's stored redundantly because the library is intended to be separable from the application.
 (You don't need to update this for a non-final release.)
- 1. Build the project in Visual Studio, in Debug mode.
+ 1. Do a full build of the project in Visual Studio, in Debug mode.
 It's important to build for Debug to enable assertions and extended checks.
     Note this step builds MakeDist with the updated version number.
  1. Launch the GUI application.
 Verify the version number.
 It's also good to do this because, in a Debug build, some library unit tests are executed during app startup.
  1. Run the command-line tests: `cp2 debug-test`, `cp2 debug-test-da`,
     and `cp2 debug-test-fc`.
-If you're not built for Debug mode, you will see a warning at the end of the tests.
+All tests must pass.
+If you're not built for Debug mode, you will see a warning at the end of the test runs.

 If this is a "final" release, you will need to publish updated documentation as well.
-Don't do this for pre-releases; the web documentation should always match the current release.
+Don't do this for pre-releases; the web documentation should always match the latest final release.

  1. Update the `app_version` number in `ndocs/publish.py`.
 This is used for text substitution in the descriptive text and installer links.